Parents are a primary source of health information for students.

 Contact the UHS Pharmacy (734-764-7387) about transferring prescriptions.
 We want to be your pharmacy of choice!

-- Documentation of diagnosis for ADD/ADHD
+- Diagnosis for ADD/ADHD

-- Documentation of current management plans for ADD/ADHD
+- Current management plans for ADD/ADHD

 If your student wears glasses or contact lenses, send a copy of the current prescription with him/her, in case a replacement is needed.
 Eye exams, contact lenses and glasses are available for a fee at the UHS Eye Care Clinic and Optical Shop.